 Chocolate Mini Egg Sponge Cake a spectacular, yet easy to make cake that is the perfect centrepiece for Easter feasting and celebration.
 Rich chocolate sponge sandwiched together with whipped chocolate ganache and decorated with speckled Cadbury’s mini eggs.
 An Easter celebration cake.

 Since Easter is only a week away it is impossible to miss the sheer quantity of chocolate and variety of eggs available in the shops.
 Having spotted the mini, micro eggs in Sainsbury’s last year which were used in these Chocolate Biscuit Base Mini Egg Brownies, I was delighted to see them in stock again this year.
 While Cadbury’s mini eggs are both beautiful and cute, the micro eggs are like their smaller cousins.
-Small enough to be used as the filling in a sponge layer cake.
+Also, they are small enough to be used as the filling in a sponge layer cake.

 While this cake certainly has plenty of sweetness from the chocolate eggs, I decided to keep the frosting less sweet.
 Since chocolate ganache is simply chocolate and cream melted together and then cooled, it provides the perfect balance to the sweet vanilla coated, milk chocolate mini eggs.
 Also, it has the advantage of being whipped when cool.
 Resulting in a spreadable frosting that is also ideal for attaching eggs to the cake.

 Futhermore, adding 6 whole, large eggs to the cake batter ensures a rich, moist chocolate sponge.
 Once filled and decorated this cake provides a real wow factor.
 Perfect for feasting, sharing and celebrating Easter.